WillSkelton/cpts121/pa-04/pa-04/README.md

     - [printDice()](#printdice)

 ## Description
+***NOTE:***   If you're reading the plaintext version of this README, go to https://github.com/WillSkelton/cpts121/tree/master/pa-04/pa-04 to see the styled page.
+It's much easier to read.

 This program simulates the game of "craps".

 ## Functions